-Strong, persistent treatment every day, with special attention to the duplicated active movements, will yield good results.
+Strong, persistent treatment every day, with special attention to the duplicated active movements, will yield good results.-Functional spasm often yields to persistent massage treatment whereas hysterical spasm offers more resistance.-[Editor.]

-PLETHORA.
+PLETHORA

 In this affection we use movements such as will attract the blood from the head and produce muscular activity.